vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

 #### API Based Monitors

 An example of an API based monitor would be the [datadog-webhook](https://github.com/asm-products/cloudroutes-crweb/blob/master/monitorapis/datadog-webhook/__init__.py) monitor.
-The end point for API based monitors is `/api/<shortname>/<monitor id>`.
-The shortname in our example would be `some-monitor` and the ID would be the `id` key for the monitor in the database.
-When this end point is called the web application will try to load a python module `monitorapis/<shortname>`.
+The end point for API based monitors is `/api/<short-name>/<monitor id>`.
+The short-name in our example would be `some-monitor` and the ID would be the `id` key for the monitor in the database.
+When this end point is called the web application will try to load a python module `monitorapis/<short-name>`.
 If the module does not exist there is an error, if the module does exist then the web application will call the `webCheck` method from that module.

-The arguments passed to webCheck will be the full request, monitor object, monitor id, shortname of the monitor type, and an object for the database store.
+The arguments passed to webCheck will be the full request, monitor object, monitor id, short-name of the monitor type, and an object for the database store.

 #### Non-API Based Monitors

 Non-API based monitors are monitors that are run via [cram](https://github.com/asm-products/cloudroutes-cram), these monitors are executed from CloudRoutes.
 You can think of these as external monitors.
 At the moment of this writing most of these have to do with checking a server/application externally.
 Using the [http-keyword](https://github.com/asm-products/cloudroutes-cram/tree/master/checks/http-keyword) monitor as an example is the best place to start.
 All monitors that run through cram are python modules placed into the `checks/` directory.

-Much like the wtforms module in Step #1 to create a new monitor simply create a directory with the shortname and a `__init__.py` file.
+Much like the wtforms module in Step #1 to create a new monitor simply create a directory with the short-name and a `__init__.py` file.

     $ mkdir checks/some-monitor
     $ vi checks/some-monitor/__init__.py